rexm2798/DigitRecognizer/README.md

-Follow the file named modified.ipynbh file for the code, steps are well described in the notebook
+Follow the file named modified.ipynb file for the code, steps are well described in the notebook
 ---

 # 📘 Understanding `dZ2 = A2 - Y` in Neural Networks (Softmax + Cross-Entropy)